 You should be able to prove that you hired a doctor and the doctor agreed to be hired to provide medical services—the physician you are suing should have directly treated you.

 For you to sue a physician, you should show that the negligence caused you harm and you feel if another doctor had treated you, that harm would be prevented.
-Being unhappy about a treatment is not a malpractice.
+Being unhappy about treatment is not malpractice.
 Typically, it is suggested the patient should have a medical expert that testifies the negligence of the doctor caused the injury.

 Patients can sue the following harms: